-The State Policy Tallies are a comprehensive look at state and local laws and policies that protect or harm LGBT people.
-Each state’s tally counts the number of positive laws and policies within the state that help drive equality for LGBT people.
+The State Policy Tallies are a comprehensive look at state and local laws and policies that protect or harm LGBTQ people.
+Each state’s tally counts the number of positive laws and policies within the state that help drive equality for LGBTQ people.

 Table: Cutoffs for Each Tally